 Orestes "Pat" Hastings is an Assistant Professor in the Department of Sociology at Colorado State University.
-His research broadly explores the mechanisms and processes through which economic inequalities become social inequalities, especially in the context of the families and parenting.
+Pat's research lies broadly at the intersection of stratification and inequality, the family, economic sociology, demography, and religion, which he studies using quantitative and computational methods.
 Some recent projects have investigated family structure and parenting, income inequality and parenting, the consequences of families moving to put their children in better schools, and the buffering effects of religion on happiness when people lose their jobs.
 His publications include work in the American Sociological Review, Demography, Journal of Marriage and Family, and Social Forces.
 Pat teaches graduate and undergraduate courses on research design and quantitative methods.